-Sentences dealing with cause and effect usually involve an action and its result.
+Sentences dealing with cause and effect usually involve action and its result.
 You can usually find sentences built this way by keywords and phrases.
-These keywords typically include: so, since, as a result of, because and therefore.
+These keywords typically include: so, since, as a result of, because, and therefore.

 It is also important to note that the cause is usually written before the effect.
 In certain rare cases, you may find the effect written first.

 Cause: none of his good deeds were being recognized as good

 Effect: Alphonso was getting very angry and frustrated